openzipkin/brave/brave/README.md

 * Brave's recorder is keyed on context, so there's no feature loss in this choice

 ### Public namespace
-Brave 4's pubic namespace is more defensive that the past, using a package accessor design from [OkHttp](https://github.com/square/okhttp).
+Brave 4's public namespace is more defensive that the past, using a package accessor design from [OkHttp](https://github.com/square/okhttp).